isomerpages/nlb-exhibitions/_raregallery/1c-raregallery-exhibition-highlights.md

 <p style="margin-top: 10px; margin-bottom: 10px;"><strong>Thomas Stamford Raffles (1781 – 1826)</strong><br>
 <strong><em>London, 1817</em></strong></p>

-Stamford Raffles describes the various dances that were performed by both females and males. <em>S’rimpi</em>, <em>bedaya</em> and <em>rong-geng</em> were dances presented by females, while <em>gambuh</em>, <em>niutra</em> and <em>beksa</em> were undertaken by males.
-Though more popular in the western part of Java, <em>Rong-geng</em> was a dance that could be found in many towns and was performed during festivities and celebrations.
+<p>Stamford Raffles describes the various dances that were performed by both females and males. <em>S’rimpi</em>, <em>bedaya</em> and <em>rong-geng</em> were dances presented by females, while <em>gambuh</em>, <em>niutra</em> and <em>beksa</em> were undertaken by males.
+Though more popular in the western part of Java, <em>Rong-geng</em> was a dance that could be found in many towns and was performed during festivities and celebrations.</p>

-<em>Rong-geng</em> dancers were also singers and usually belonged to an itinerant group of dancers and musicians.
+<p><em>Rong-geng</em> dancers were also singers and usually belonged to an itinerant group of dancers and musicians.
 As <em>rong-geng</em> was a public dance, the dancers were often perceived as sexually permissive.
 However, some dancers went on to have accomplished careers, amassing considerable wealth, while others married local petty chiefs.
-Often, these marriages did not last and the women would return to dancing.
+Often, these marriages did not last and the women would return to dancing.</p>

 <div class="sgds-container__miniline">
     <div class="row" style="margin-top: 20px; margin-bottom: 20px;">